dmitry-strungar/tableau-abc-revenue-dashboard/README_ENG.md

 ## Key Insights

-- Service "Software Development" generates the majority of revenue (~62%), representing the core business driver.
+### 1. Strong Revenue Concentration by Service Line

+Software Development accounts for **62% of total revenue**, making it the dominant business driver.

+Technical Support contributes approximately **36%**, while Consulting represents only **~2%**, indicating a highly specialized revenue structure.

+The company is heavily dependent on a single core service line.

+### 2. Clear Pareto Effect (ABC Analysis)

+Segment A (top 80% cumulative revenue) consists of a limited number of contracts generating the majority of income.

+The cumulative revenue curve rises steeply at the top, confirming strong revenue concentration.

-- A small number of contracts (Segment A) contributes to a disproportionate share of total revenue, confirming Pareto distribution.
+A small group of contracts carries the primary financial weight of the business.

+### 3. Portfolio Imbalance

-- Segment C contains many low-value contracts with minimal revenue contribution, indicating potential inefficiencies.
+Segment C includes numerous low-value contracts with minimal contribution to total revenue.

+Their aggregate financial impact is small relative to potential operational costs.

+This may indicate:

+- inefficient portfolio structure
+- absence of minimum profitability thresholds
+- pricing misalignment

+### 4. Revenue Concentration Risk

+Total revenue equals **21,804**, with a significant share concentrated in Segment A.

+Loss of even one major contract could materially impact financial performance.

-- Revenue concentration suggests high dependency on a limited number of contracts, which may increase business risk.
+The current model reflects high dependency on a limited client base.

+### 5. Strategic Implications

+The company demonstrates:

+- strong specialization
+- high revenue concentration
+- portfolio stability risk

+Potential risk mitigation strategies include:

+- diversification of the client base
+- expansion of consulting services
+- cross-selling initiatives
+- strengthening Segment B contracts

 ---